smcfarlane/reu_manager_v3/README.md

 # REU Manager v3

 ### Development setup
+first make sure that you have docker installed.
+On Mac OS use docker for mac and on Windows use docker for windows.
+Once you start it check the preferences and make sure that is has at least 3 gb of ram allocated to it. make sure to login to `docker login registry.gitlab.com` use your gitlab credentials to login.

+1. git clone the repo from https://gitlab.com/notch8/reumanager and switch to the v3 branch
+2. get a .env file for the project from someone on the team
-1. Pull image `docker-compose pull web`
+3. run `docker-compose pull web`
-2. `sc up` or docker-compose up
+4. run `docker-compose up`
+once you have the containers up and running
+5. run `docker-compose exec web bash` this will give you a console in the container running rails
-3. in the container run `bundle exec rake db:create db:migrate db:seed`
+6. run `rails db:create db:migrate db:seed` in the container
-4. in a browser go to test.lvh.me:3000
+7. in a browser go to test.lvh.me:3000

 to get to the new admin go to http://test.lvh.me:3000/reu_program/dashboard. the seeds setup a program admin for you. email: admin@test.com password: testing123